First-Year Learning Communities

 - What are the requirements to participate?

-- You must be admitted to BYU as a full-time student and your first semester must be Fall 2025.
+- You must be admitted to BYU as a full-time student in your first semester.

 - Are there additional costs associated with participating in a Learning Community?